algorinfo/datascience/README.md

 ## Changelog

 - Pandas bumped to version 1.3.4, this allows the [use of new datatype](https://pythonspeed.com/articles/pandas-string-dtype-memory/): `string[pyarrow]`
+- jupyter-text added to pair *ipynb files with markdown or *.py
+- Jupyterlab bumped to 3.2.1

 ## :frog: Some random features